Text-to-SQL Systems: Tutorial & Best Practices

 In WisdomAI's approach, queries are sanitized before execution, and role-based access controls guarantee that users can only access data they are permitted to view.
 WisdomAI's security framework facilitates ongoing monitoring and audit recording, enabling administrators to oversee data access and maintain adherence to security protocols.

 In addition to its robust security features, WisdomAI involves auditing capabilities that allow administrators to verify that security controls are being adequately enforced.
 Monitoring the data obtained during each encounter and recording user instructions are essential to this feature.
-Administrators are able to verify that users have only viewed the material they are permitted to view.
+Administrators can verify that users have only viewed the material they can view.
 This audit trail is crucial for ensuring compliance with data governance regulations.
 It guarantees that security specifications are fulfilled, providing users with the assurance that private data is safeguarded even while they interact with the system in real time.

 Last thoughts on text-to-SQL